russell-n/theape/ape/plugins/tests/subconfiguration_features/steps/subconfigurationfeature.rst

     op2 = 4
     """.splitlines()

-    @given("a BaseConfiguration config with options not in the configspec") def extra_options(context):
+    @given("a SubConfiguration config with options not in the configspec") def extra_options(context):
         context.logger = MagicMock()
         context.logger.warning = MagicMock()